Julio César Arana: Early life

-Julio César Arana was born to Martín Arana in Rioja Peru, on April 12, 1864.
+Julio César Arana was born to Martín Arana in Rioja, Peru, on April 12, 1864.
 The family was from Cajamarca, in the north of Peru and close to the Amazonian forests to the east.
 Martín Arana made a career out of making and selling straw hats in Rioja.
-His son, Julio joined him at age nine, and spent the next few years learning about the trade.
+Julio joined him at age nine and spent the next few years learning about the trade.
 At age 15, his father sent him to Cajamarca to learn bookkeeping and general business administration, rather than see his son go to war against Chile.
 After two years in Cajamarca, Julio ventured to the jungle, confident that he knew enough about business to take advantage of new opportunities.
-The rubber boom had just started to affect the Amazon, and was years away from its peak at this point.
+The rubber boom had just started to affect the Amazon, although it was years away from its peak.

 Julio decided to move to the town of Yurimaguas, which was on the Huallaga River, a tributary of the Marañon River.
-From there, he was able to sell his father's hats through the Amazon basin.
-He wanted to invest into the rubber trade, believing that he could make a lot more money.
-However he lacked the funds to invest for a business venture.
-In 1888, he married Eleanora Zumaeta: they had known each other as children in Rioja.
-He was able to secure some funding out of the convenient marriage: and invited his new brother-in-law, Pablo Zumaeta to join him in business.
+From there, he was able to sell his father's hats in various towns of the Amazon basin.
+He believed he could make more money in the rubber trade, but he lacked the funds to invest in a business venture.
+In 1888, he married Eleanora Zumaeta; they had known each other as children in Rioja.
+He was able to secure some funding out of the convenient marriage and invited his new brother-in-law, Pablo Zumaeta, to join him in business.
 The two opened up a trading post in Tarapoto, which was a district rich in rubber and close to Yurimaguas.
 The very next year, they bought a portion of a rubber forest near Yurimaguas.

-Arana and Zumaeta soon traveled for the Ceará region in Brazil, which had recently suffered a dust bowl and famine.
-They secured and hired twenty men, taking advantage of their destitute situation these men would be the first debt peons of Arana, exploited in exchange for their services.
+Arana and Zumaeta soon traveled to the Ceará region in Brazil, which had recently suffered a dust bowl and famine.
+They secured and hired twenty men, taking advantage of their destitute situation.
+These men would be the first debt peons of Arana, exploited for their labor.
 (Note: By the time the men from Ceará got off of the boat, they owed Arana £30.)
-In 1889, Arana invited another brother-in-law, Abel Alarco, to join him at Iquitos, where they could set up business in the city.
-Arana originally focused his business on peddling, and transportation around Iquitos, and became specifically interested in rubber forests in the Putumayo basin.
-Julio adopted the practices of the Colombians in the region, who made it their business to enslave and exploit the natives to extract rubber.
+In 1889, Arana invited another brother-in-law, Abel Alarco, to join him at Iquitos, where they could set up business.
+Arana originally focused his business on peddling and transportation around Iquitos before becoming specifically interested in rubber forests in the Putumayo basin.
+Julio adopted the practices of the Colombians in the region, who enslaved indigenous people and exploited their labor to extract rubber.
 (Note: "his company methods led to massive tribal extermination."
 Angus Mitchell, editor of the Amazon Journal of Roger Casement.)